ChrisKK04/game-website/README.md

 seed.py: populates the database with large amounts of data for peformance testing

-You can now use the website in the terminal with:
+You can use the website in the terminal with:

-(A fetch-to-load time measurement is also shown in the terminal).
+(A fetch-to-load time measurement is also displayed in the terminal).
 ```
 $ flask run                              # runs the website
 $ ctrl + c                               # closes the website
 ```

-As of 6.6.2025 development is still in progress.
+As of 12.6.2025 development is still in progress.